amkilar/GERONIMO/README.md

 This will prompt GERONIMO to quickly scan all modules, verifying the correct setup of the pipeline without executing any analysis.
 You should see the message `Building DAG of jobs...`, followed by `Nothing to be done (all requested files are present and up to date).`, when successfully completed.

-If you want to run the sample analysis fully please remove the folder `results` from the GERONIMO directory and execute GERONIMO again with:
+If you want to run the sample analysis fully, please remove the folder `results` from the GERONIMO directory and execute GERONIMO again with:

 `snakemake -s GERONIMO.sm --cores 1 --use-conda results/summary_table.xlsx`

 > You might consider allowing more cores to speed up the analysis, which might take up to several hours.

+#### You might want to clean `GERONIMO/` directory from the files produced by the example analysis.
+You can safely remove the following:
+- `GERONIMO/results`
+- `GERONIMO/database`
+- `GERONIMO/taxonomy`
+- `GERONIMO/temp`
+- `.create_genome_list.touch`
+- `list_of_genomes.txt`

 ## Setup the inputs